 GD: I have no idea what inspires me any more.
 Twenty years ago this would have been easier to answer.

-OS: In my last set of questions to you, I asked you to list your favorite masters (artists).
+OS: In my last set of questions to you, I asked you to list your favorite masters, as in artists.
 Do you like them because they create similar works to yours, or because of some other reasons?

-GD: No , I like artists who are a combination of intelligence and humanism.
-I also quite enjoy being thrown off course––seeing a show of new work which I thought wasn which I thought,nga combination of intelligence hasnn which I th Something got under the skin and you return and rediscover them as great works.
-This happened to me when I saw Richard Princend rediscover them as gr‘Nurses’ series.
+GD: No, I like artists who are a combination of intelligence and humanity.
+I also quite enjoy being thrown off course—seeing a show of new work, which I thought, wasn which I thought,nga combination of intelligence hasnn which I th Something got under the skin and you return and rediscover them as great works.
+This happened to me when I saw Richard Princend rediscover them as gr“Nurses” series.
 I didns.penke them, but then this process happened, and now I would love to own one.
-Were quite cheap in that exhibition in New York .
+They were quite cheap in that exhibition in New York .

 OS: Do you still learn?
 Do you have a teacher?